JVerbruggen/jrides/docs/advanced_coaster_yml/sections.md

 A section that a vehicle can wait on.
 The section will release the vehicle when the next section is available for use.

 **Specification**
-- canSpawn: Whether a vehicle can spawn here upon plugin load
+- **canSpawn**: Whether a vehicle can spawn here upon plugin load
-- engage: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
+- **engage**: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
-- driveSpeed: Vehicle speed when passing through the section
+- **driveSpeed**: Vehicle speed when passing through the section
-- acceleration: Vehicle acceleration when going too slow
+- **acceleration**: Vehicle acceleration when going too slow
-- deceleration: Vehicle deceleration when going too fast
+- **deceleration**: Vehicle deceleration when going too fast
-- minWaitTicks: Amount of ticks the vehicle waits after the next section has come available
+- **minWaitTicks**: Amount of ticks the vehicle waits after the next section has come available

 **Example**